MRich64/MRich64/README.md

 - 👋 Hi, I’m @MRich64.
-I live in Gouda (the Neteherlands)
+I live in Gouda (the Netherlands)
 - 👀 I’m interested in coding in general
 - 🌱 I’m currently learning Python and Linux
 - 💞️ I’m looking to collaborate on Arduino and Raspberry projects when my skills are on the right level (still a lot to learn...)